Amader Brikkho,

 Project Location: Across all 64 districts in Bangladesh

-Methodology: Afforestation, Reforestation, Revegetation (ARR)
+Methodology: Afforestation, Reforestation, and Revegetation (ARR)

 Standard: Gold Standard

-Current Plantation completed: 5 million trees
+Current Plantation: 5 million trees

 Proposed Plantation: 20 million trees